codebender828/vue-simple-scrollbar/README.md

 ## How it works?
 Vue simple scrollbar creates an elegant, customizable lightweight javascript scrollbar for content that overflows the `vue-simple-scrollbar`'s parent element.
 Out of the box, `vue-simple-scrollbar` gives you:
-- Super fast and lightweight (less than 3KB after gzip and minify)
+- Super fast and lightweight (2.1KB after gzip and minify)
 - It uses the native scroll events(mouse wheel, space, page down, page up, arrows)
 - No dependencies, completely vanilla Javascript!